 - Eight credits of coursework and four credits of research in the second semester

 - Four credits of coursework and four credits of research in the third semester

 - A master's thesis during the final semester

-Plan A is especially ideal for students planning to pursue subsequent PhD-level training.
+A research-focused MA in Linguistics is especially ideal for students planning to pursue subsequent PhD-level training.

 Core Courses: 12 Credits